yogeshjha06/Survey/README.md

 ---

 Your feedback and contributions are highly appreciated.
 Together, we can ensure the health and well-being of pregnant women in Jharkhand through proper vaccination monitoring.

+## Update
+File '01imu.php' updated with optimized code and new condition using AI.